riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 ```

 # 7 Summarize what you learned
-Wrapping up, this guide has empowered you with Vector Similarity Search (VSS) basics.
+Wrapping up, this guide has empowered you with Vector Search basics.
 You've built a VSS-enabled Astra database, interacted with vector data using CQL and Python, and applied hands-on code examples.
 This is just a taste of what is to come.

+Happy searching.